 Finland is a party to the Schengen Agreement.
 This means that U.S. citizens may enter Finland for up to 90 days for tourist or business purposes without a visa.
 Your passport should be valid for at least three months beyond the period of stay.
 You need sufficient funds and a return airline ticket.
 For additional details about travel into and within Schengen countries, please see our Schengen fact sheet.
 Visit the Embassy of Finland website for the most current visa information.

 The U.S. Department of State is unaware of any HIV/AIDS entry restrictions for visitors to or foreign residents of Finland.

 Terrorist groups continue plotting possible attacks in Europe.
 European governments are taking action to guard against terrorist attacks; however, all European countries remain potentially vulnerable to attacks from transnational terrorist organizations.

-Crime: Finland has a low crime rate.
-However, violent crimes such as sexual assaults do occasionally occur.
-Remain vigilant and aware of your surroundings at all times.
+Crime: Finland has a low rate of crime and violent crime is uncommon.
+Keep an inconspicuous profile and remain aware of your surroundings at all times.

 Victims of Crime: Report crimes to the local police by dialing 112, and contact the U.S. Embassy at + (358) 9-616-250.

 For information on shelters in Finland please see Shelters For Victims of Domestic Violence page published by the National Institute for Health and Welfare.

 Remember that local authorities are responsible for investigating and prosecuting the crime.

 See our webpage on help for U.S. victims of crime overseas.

 Domestic Violence: U.S. citizen victims of domestic violence may contact the Embassy for assistance.